 Under both commercial and tax law, a company must keep its books on the accrual basis.
 The profits are determined using the net worth comparison method.
 According to this method, profits are the difference between net assets at the end of the previous year and net assets at the end of the current year.

 For tax purposes, this net asset difference is reduced by capital contributions (because they are tax free) and increased by withdrawals (because they must be financed out of taxed income).

 The financial statements of a company must be drawn up on the basis of the generally accepted accounting principles of commercial law.
 The commercial accounts are also binding for tax purposes unless specific tax rules provide otherwise.
 This means the commercial balance sheet and the tax balance sheet are identical in most cases.
 If there are deviations, companies must prepare both a commercial balance sheet (Handelsbilanz) and a tax balance sheet (Steuerbilanz).
 This can be done either by preparing two different sets of financial statements or simply by explaining the tax deviations in an appendix to the corporate income tax return.

-The most important types of exempt income include:
+The most important types of income that are exempt from corporate tax in Germany include:

 - At the company level – capital contributions upon formation or capital increase, whether or not in return for shares, other membership rights or simply in connection with an increase in the capital reserves.

 - At the shareholder level – capital repayments from the company if they do not contain dividend distributions.
 They are taxable, however, to the extent they exceed the book value of the shareholder's investment, eg. as a result of former depreciation of the investment.